Keyboard shortcuts

 • Use data for business data

-• Use metadata for routing and tracking
+• Use metadata for routing and rule conditions

 • Use temp_data for intermediate results